Apply for Open Society Foundations’ Civil Society Leadership Awards 2020 (Fully-funded Master’s Scholarships)

-Applications for the Civil Society Leadership Awards of the Open Society Scholarship Programs are now open.
+Applications are open for the Civil Society Leadership Awards 2020.
 The Civil Society Leadership Awards (CSLA) provide fully-funded scholarships for master’s degree study to individuals who clearly demonstrate academic and professional excellence and a deep commitment to leading positive social change in their communities.

 Awards are available for study in the following areas:

 - Culture, History & Society

 - Development Studies

 - Environment & Natural Resource Management

 - Law (including Human Rights law)

 - Politics & International Studies